 Debt reduction schemes should be measured against the standard of restored credit-worthiness of the debtor country.
-Specifically, the debt reduction should be extensive enough to accomplish the following goals: (1) to allow the debtor country to service the external debt on the revised contractual basis without the need to refinance interest payments in new concerted lending packages; (2) to allow the private sector in the debtor country to attract suppliers credits, trade credits, and project finance, on a decentralized basis.
+Specifically, the debt reduction should be extensive enough to accomplish the following goals: (1) to allow the debtor country to service the external debt on the revised contractual basis without the need to further refinance interest payments; (2) to allow the private sector in the debtor country to attract suppliers' credits, trade credits, and project finance, on a decentralized basis.